-- Back Tumble-to-Two.
+- (G) Back Tumble-to-Two.
 On the "OK" command, the skier shall be pulled headfirst, on their back, side or front, with their legs trailing behind them while holding the handle behind their back, up-to-speed according to their instructions.
-While on their stomach the skier shall swing their legs round from the trailing position to the forward position and raise himself to backward Two-Foot BSP.
+While on their stomach the skier shall swing their legs round from the trailing position to the forward position and raise himself themselves to a backward Two-Foot BSP.
 During the rotation the skier may hesitate, pause, overshoot, or reverse direction. - (H) Back Tumble-to-One.
 On the "OK" command, the skier shall be pulled headfirst, on their back, side or front, with their legs trailing behind him while holding the handle behind their back, up-to-speed according to their instructions.
-While on the skier's stomach the skier shall swing their legs round from the trailing position to the forward position and raise himself to backward One-Foot BSP.
+While on the skier's stomach the skier shall swing their legs around from the trailing position to the forward position and raise himself themselves to a backward One-Foot BSP.
 During the rotation the skier may hesitate, pause, overshoot, or reverse direction.
 If, the skier fails to satisfy 601(D) before One-Foot BSP has been recognized the start shall be downgraded to a back tumble-to-two provided it meets the requirements of 604(G). - (I) Front Rope-on-Foot.
 On the "OK" command, the skier shall be pulled feet first up-to-speed according to their instructions.
 The skier's body shall be facing upwards, pulled entirely by the foot in the toe-strap of their handle.
 Both feet are permitted to touch the toe-strap.
-The skier shall then place their free foot onto the water and raise himself to forward Rope-on-Foot BSP. - The hands are permitted to touch the water surface or spray during the start.
+The skier shall then place their free foot onto the water and raise himself themselves to forward Ropeon-Foot BSP.

+The hands are permitted to touch the water surface or spray during the start.
 The hands shall not touch the handle during the entirety of the start.
-The skier may steady himself by holding the leg while the towboat accelerates and/or when or rising into BSP.
+The skier may steady himself themselves by holding the leg while the towboat accelerates and/or when or rising into BSP.
 The hands shall be seen to be clear of the handle and the water surface long enough for recognition.
-Subsequent recovery of the handle is not a requirement. - (J) Back Rope-on-Foot (Toe-Up).
-On the "OK" command, the skier shall be pulled feet first up-to-speed according to their instructions.
-The skier's body shall be facing upward or downward, pulled entirely by the foot in the toe-strap of their handle.
-Both feet are permitted to touch the toe-strap.
-From a position on their stomach, the skier shall place their free foot onto the water and raise himself to backward Rope-on-Foot BSP. - The hands are permitted to touch the water surface or spray during the start.
-The hands shall not touch the handle during the entirety of the start.
-The hands shall be seen to be clear of the handle and the water surface long enough for recognition.
-Subsequent recovery of the handle is not a requirement. - (K) Line Back Deep.
-On the "OK" command, the skier shall be pulled feet first up to speed according to their instructions with their body facing downwards and the handle being held with both hands between their legs in the line position.
-The skier shall then place both feet onto the water and raise himself to Line BSP.
+Subsequent recovery of the handle is not a requirement.